rafaelkallis/ticket-tagger/README.md

 #### run serverless app:

-you need a `.env` file in order to run the marketplace app.
+You need a `.env` file in order to run the github app.
 The file should look like this:

 ```